victormartingarcia/sansa-trading-strategy-vbnet/README.md

 ### Show me the code ###

 Here is a simplified C# source code of Sansa's _OnNewBar()_ function.
-The complete code is all contained in [SansaStrategy.cs] along with comments and definition of parameters.
+The complete code is all contained in [SansaStrategy.vb] along with comments and definition of parameters.

 ```VB.net
 Dim indFastSma As WMAIndicator = GetSecondaryChart(0).GetIndicator("Fast WMA")